dekuNukem/duckyPad-profile-autoswitcher/README.md

 ## HID Command Protocol

-Of course, now that duckyPad supports HID communication, you can write your own program to control it from PC!
+You can also write your own program to control duckyPad.

 [Click me for details](HID_details.md)!